News

 Aside from suspension rates, meanwhile, other indicators of behavior problems continue to rise.

-The most recent FBI report regarding crime in schools notes that the number of criminal incidents in learning facilities more than tripled, from 100,810 in 2020 to nearly 330,000 in 2024.
+The most recent FBI report regarding crime in schools notes that the number of criminal incidents in learning facilities has more than tripled, from 100,810 in 2020 to nearly 330,000 in 2024.
 Assault was the most common incident type (538,778 total), followed by larceny/theft (234,601).
-These are totals for both K-12 and higher education over the five-year period.
+These are totals for both K–12 and higher education over the five-year period.

 States Respond